Material & Style Options

 Do you supply the insert/blower?

-We can certainly provide the insert/blower, but you’re more than welcome to work with us and source these where you live.
+We can certainly provide the insert/blower for our local customers, but you’re more than welcome to work with us and source these where you live.
 We do need to know the make and model of the blower you wish to use in order to confirm we are able to build the hood to fit.

 Which insert/blower brands do you use?